PaloAltoNetworks/prisma-cloud-compute-operator/docs/offline_openshift.md

     - In the `Tool Bundle URL` field specify the path to the [offline update tool bundle](https://docs.prismacloudcompute.com/docs/government/isolated_upgrades/isolated_upgrades.html).
 The [Prisma Cloud Compute release bundle](https://docs.prismacloudcompute.com/docs/releases/release-information/download.html) can be used as well.
     - Set `Version` to the version to be deployed (e.g. 21_04_439)
     - In the `Credentials` section:
-        - **Password**: password to an account that has defender-manager or high role
+        - **Password**: password to an account that has defender-manager or higher role
-        - **Username**: username to an account that has defender-manager or high role
+        - **Username**: username to an account that has defender-manager or higher role
     - In the `Defender Installation Options` section:
         - **Cluster Address**: `twistlock-console` name of the Console's service
         - **Console Address**: `https://twistlock-console:8083` Console's service API endpoint